BramBakker/Historical-explainable-FR/README.md

 The dataset can be shared upon request

 # How to use
-To train the model under various conditions, change out the head  of the model in the code, and run the following command: train.py  <path_tosavemodel> <train_file> The train file is a tuple of two lists, one of images and one of target classes.
+To train the model under various conditions, change out the head  of the model in the code\\
+and run the following command: train.py  <path_tosavemodel> <train_file>
+The train file is a tuple of two lists, one of images and one of target classes.